-Herniated Disc Chiropractor in Algonquin
+Herniated Disc Treatment in Algonquin

 Reduce Back Pain with Chiropractic Care for Your Herniated Disc!

 Did you know that back pain is the leading cause of disability worldwide?
-One of the most common sources of back and neck pain is a herniated disc.
-Read on to discover how we at Algonquin Chiropractic treat this condition.
+In fact, back pain is so prevalent that a 2020 study showed that it was responsible for 69 million years lived with disability (YLDs).
+One of the most common sources of back and neck pain is a herniated disc, which can happen anywhere along the spine and is most common in the lower back at L4-5 and L5-S1.

 Avoid the Pitfalls of Quick Fixes

 Too often, people jump to conclusions about their herniated disc treatment.
-They assume that popular “quick fixes” like prescription opioids, steroid injections, or surgery will solve their problem.
+They assume that popular “quick fixes” like prescription opioids, steroid injections or surgery will solve their problem.

-There are two problems with these options:
+There are three problems with these options.
+Including that they:

 At Algonquin Chiropractic, we don’t want to put you at risk of getting addicted to painkillers.
-Nor do we want you to rely on epidural steroid injections, which only provide temporary relief.
+Nor do we want you to rely on epidural steroid injections, which may only provide temporary relief.
 And we certainly want to help you avoid the risks of surgery.

 Discover the Algonquin Chiropractic Difference